-Strength and robustness radiate from the name of this 3D modeling program, which is also very versatile when it comes to operating systems and CPU specifications.
+Strength and robustness radiate from the name of this 3D graphic software, which is also very versatile when it comes to operating systems and CPU specifications.
 Rhinoceros focuses on creating unhindered designing with its easy to learn tools and add-ons.
 As mentioned before, the rendering is smooth and does not slow down the system, which ideal for complex animations and morphing 3D designs.
 It comes with a 90 days trial version, after which you have to pay some bucks to continue using the software.
 The price is a bit high, but this 3D modeling platform deserves a tryout.

-One of the cheapest paid 3D modeling software in the list, Substance Designer focuses on creating realistic textures.
+One of the cheapest paid software for 3d modeling in the list, Substance Designer focuses on creating realistic textures.
 All its gadgets are engineered, keeping texturing and skinning in mind.
 You can use this software as a precursor to the other software in this list because indeed, the capabilities as mentioned above offered by Substance Designer are beyond par.
 It is one of those 3D modeling programs which are easy to learn and that create outputs quickly.
 Another strong point of Substance Designer is material authoring (creating different materials with a variety of textures, attributes, and properties; used as a base for other 3D models).

-Revit is paid 3D modeling software developed by Autodesk.
+Revit is top 3D modeling software developed by Autodesk.
 It specializes in 3D architectural design and structural engineering.
 It is priced a little higher than the other architectural tools but is worth it.
 The technical support is impressive, and the software comes with a 30-day money back guarantee.
 There are a lot of online tutorials and educational content available with Revit, which is great for architectural students.
 It is easy to share your work with team members, and the rendering features are also very efficient.
 Like all Autodesk products, Revit radiates quality and robustness in its operations and results.
 A fantastic pick for both students and industry professionals, this epitome of 3D software runs smoothly on both Mac and Windows.

 One of the most widely used 3D modeling software in both institutions and corporates, AutoCAD, is a versatile and powerful tool for creating blueprints for buildings and architectural designs.
 AutoCAD has a plethora of online tutorials and walkthroughs, which makes it a students’ favorite.
 With its state of the art toolset and efficient rendering algorithms, AutoCAD is the best of its kind.
 It works great on both Mac and Windows and guarantees a glitch-free user experience.
 AutoCAD skills are considered as a prerequisite for many civil engineers who are applying for construction and architecture firms.